danielegirardi/lpdid/LPDID_CHANGELOG.md

   The `nocomp` option rules out composition effects across the event window, ensuring that the set of contributing observations is the same across every post- and pre-treatment horizon in the window.
-In previous releases, it ruled out composition changes caused by a control entering treatment, but let the sample vary whenever the outcome at a given horizon was unavailable — from a missing value, or simply from the window running off the end of the panel.
+In previous releases, it ruled out composition changes caused by a control entering treatment, but let the sample vary whenever the outcome at a given horizon was unavailable — from a missing value, or from the window running off the end of the panel.
 It now additionally requires the outcome to be observed at every horizon, so a row enters every horizon or none.

-  This makes the sample genuinely fixed across horizons.
+  This makes the sample fully fixed across horizons also in settings with missing values or truncated windows.
   It comes with a cost in terms of sample size.

 - **The clean-control sample is now stricter at the panel edge, under `nonabsorbing()`.**
   To count as a clean control at horizon *h*, a row must have had no treatment switch in the preceding